-10 Tips for Saving Money on Meds
+10 Tips for Saving Money on Prescription Drugs

-Generic prescription drugs cost an average of 80 to 85 percent less than their brand-name counterparts, according to the U.S. Food and Drug Administration.
+Generic prescription drugs cost an average of 80 percent to 85 percent less than their brand-name counterparts, according to the U.S. Food and Drug Administration.
 That adds up to serious prescription savings.
-The FDA assures consumers there's no need to worry about safety or quality.
-Generic medications are just as effective and include the same active ingredients as brand-name products.
+The FDA assures consumers there's no need to worry about safety or quality: Generic medications are just as effective and include the same active ingredients as brand-name products.

 For drugs you take month after month, mail orders deliver prescription savings.
 Ask your physician if you can order a 90-day supply instead of a 30-day supply.
-You pay less per dose when buying a larger quantity, and with insurance, you will be charged only one co-pay instead of three.
+You pay less per dose when buying a larger quantity, and with insurance, will be charged only one co-pay instead of three.

 In many cases, pills cost about the same no matter how high the dosage.
 In other words, a supply of 100 mg pills likely costs little more than a bottle of 50 mg pills but delivers twice as much of the drug.
 Ask your physician or pharmacist if your prescription is safe for pill splitting.
-If the answer is yes, request that your doctor order double the required dosage and explain how to safely split the pills.
+If the answer is yes, request that your doctor order double the required dosage and explain how to split the pills safely.

 If your doctor wants to put you on a new drug, ask if he or she can provide samples so you can try a few doses for free before paying to fill the prescription.
 Some doctors may be even more generous, depending on their stock of samples.